 Although your vehicle is equipped with airbags, the seat belts must be fastened and worn.
-The front airbags, for example, are only triggered in some frontal accidents.
-The front airbags will not be triggered during minor frontal collisions, minor side collisions, rear collisions, overturns or accidents in which the airbag trigger threshold value in the control unit is not exceeded.
+The front airbags, for example, are only triggered in some cases of frontal collision.
+The front airbags will not be triggered during minor frontal, minor side collisions, rear collisions, overturns, or accidents in which the airbag trigger threshold value in the control unit is not exceeded.